DanFu09/model-tensor-debugger/DEPLOYMENT.md

 This application is configured for deployment on Vercel with the following setup:

 ### Prerequisites
-- Node.js and npm (for Vercel CLI)
+- Node.js 18.x or newer and npm 8+ (for Vercel CLI)
 - Git repository pushed to GitHub/GitLab/Bitbucket

 ### Automatic Deployment